 All are equipped with active EMG pickups, usually an 81 in the bridge and 60 in the neck for the aggressive tones Slipknot utilise.
 Hardware choices and looks-wise they’re the most modern you can get from the Californian guitar builders.
 All feature solid black or white finishes, ebony fretboards, modern ‘C’ necks, hardtail bridges and a lone volume knob.

-Fender-owned Jackson guitars endorse second guitarist Mick Thomson.
+Second guitarist Mick Thomson is endorsed by Fender-owned Jackson guitars.
 He used to play an Ibanez, but now uses a signature super-strat Soloist designed from the ground up to be a metal machine.
 Thomson helped design the guitar’s extremely high-output signature Seymour Duncan Blackout pickups.
 Like Jim Root, he keeps it simple with one volume knob and a three-way switch.
 However, he has an intriguingly-designed fixed Floyd Rose bridge based on the classic floating trem design.

 Matt and Rabea both decided to find guitars with EMG pickups while avoiding the Jim Root signature, which they felt was slightly cheating.
 Matt picked an ESP LTD Eclipse with plenty of weight behind the tone.
 Rabea favoured an Ibanez RG more similar to the design of Thomson’s guitar.
 Both come in between £400-£500, which is a great price for the inclusion of top quality humbuckers.